-- 1. Expenses that fall under, or are related to, the General Exclusions and Limitations in the medical plan's Summary Plan Description. - 2.
-DME, except for diabetic supplies and insulin. - 3.
+- 1. Expenses that fall under, or are related to, the General Exclusions and Limitations in the Medical Plan's Summary Plan Description. - 2.
+DME, except for diabetic supplies. - 3.
 Expenses for all pharmaceuticals, drugs and medical supplies that may be purchased over the counter without a written prescription. - 4.
-Any expense for a prescription drug that is not Medically Necessary, or not considered appropriate for the treatment of an Injury or Illness, or is experimental/investigational. - 5.
-Drugs or supplies prescribed for cosmetic purposes; (e.g., Rogaine for hair loss or Retin-A for individuals age 26 and over). - 6.
+Any expense for a prescription drug that is not Medically Necessary, or not considered appropriate for the treatment of an Injury or Illness or is experimental/investigational.

+- 5. Drugs or supplies prescribed for cosmetic purposes; (e.g., Rogaine for hair loss or Retin-A for individuals age 26 and over). - 6.
 Growth hormones unless Prior Authorized by the PBM. - 7.
-Any charge or prescription drug expense that has been paid by another group plan, workers' compensation program, or has been paid under the medical plan. - 8.
+Any charge or prescription drug expense that has been paid by another group plan, workers' compensation program, or has been paid under the Medical Plan. - 8.
 Hearing aids, batteries and related supplies. - 9.
-Any expense or charge for which a Plan Participant does not have to pay or which would not be a Covered Medical Expense in the absence of this Plan. - 10.
-Any expense incurred after Plan coverage terminates. - 11.
+Any expense or charge for which a Plan Participant does not have to pay, or which would not be a Covered Medical Expense in the absence of this Plan. - 10.
+Any expense incurred prior to the Plan Participant's effective date or after the Plan Participant's coverage terminates - 11.
 Investigational or Experimental Services or drugs, including compounded medications, for a use not approved by the Food and Drug Administration. - 12.
 Vitamins and fluoride supplements. - 13.
-Anorexiants (any prescription drugs used for weight loss), unless part of a treatment plan for morbid obesity that is covered and has been authorized by MUS. - 14.
+Anorexiants (any prescription drugs used for weight loss), unless part of a treatment plan for morbid obesity that is covered and has been authorized by the MUS Plan. - 14.
 Infertility drugs (any prescription drugs used for infertility).